anuvasur/CSE830-HW4/README.md

 # CSE830-HW4-P1
-Code used to retrieve data for problem 1
+Code I created/used to retrieve data for HMW 4 Problems